ShevinuM/Sheldon/README.md

     python3 -m venv env
 4. Activate the virtual environment source env/bin/activate
-5. Install the required libraries pip3 install -r requirement.txt
+5. Install the required dependencies pip3 install -r requirement.txt
 6. Obtain an API key from the OpenAI website
 7. Create a file called hidden.txt and place the API Key